HasseEllsater/D365FO-Table-browser/README.md

 # Installation
 I have published a MSI file and a setup.exe file, it is important that you run the setup.exe to get all the dependencies.
 You will find it in the releases section https://github.com/HasseEllsater/D365FO-Table-browser/releases
+You also need to install the Microsoft WebView2 Runtime, pick the standalone installer from this page https://developer.microsoft.com/en-us/microsoft-edge/webview2/

 # Fixed issues
 Fix dataloss bugg and sync bugg with tabs on main page, if new tables, company accounts or servers was added the comboboxes wasn't refreshed